LouisOuellet/lsp/README.md

 # Licensing Software Platform

 This software provide licensing services for applications.
-The licensing service performs 2 checks.
+The licensing service performs 3 checks.
 When you create your application in LSP, it will generate an application token which will need to be stored within your application as a hash.
 Once your application is created, you can start generating licenses.
-So license authentication works as followed.
-Your application will send a cURL request to the LSP server with the included license.
-The LSP server will then try to identify it this license exist in its database and only reply when one is found.
-And it will reply with the Application Token.
-Which you can then be tested locally in the application to validate the LSP server.
+License authentication works as followed.
+Your application will send a cURL request to the LSP server with the included license and a fingerprint of the application.
+The LSP server will then try to identify it this license exist in its database and only reply when one is found and validated.
+Then it will verify the application fingerprint against the activation fingerprint.
+If all is successful it will reply with the Application Token.
+Which you can then be tested locally in the application to validate the LSP server as a 3rd check.

 ## Change Log
  * [2020-08-14] - Added support for Git clone using ssh.